David Lemieux (archivist): Grateful Dead

-Personal
+Personal life

 When Lemieux turned 51 in 2021, he began running, which he had never done before in any capacity.
-In his first three years of competitive running from May 2022 to October 2025, Lemieux completed eight marathons (including two World Major Marathons, the New York City Marathon in 2024 and the London Marathon in 2025), 19 half marathons, and several 10K races.
+In his first four years of competitive running from May 2022 to June 2026, Lemieux completed 10 marathons (including two World Major Marathons, the New York City Marathon in 2024 and the London Marathon in 2025), 23 half marathons, and several 10K races.
 Lemieux is fluent in French.
 He is vegan.